Emergency Response Times

-- Response time data is presented by Brigade Area and Hazard Class, with performance measured against CFA Service Delivery Standards (SDS).
+- Response time data is presented by Brigade Area and Hazard Class, with performance measured against CFA SDS.

-- CFA will publish response time data on a quarterly basis for brigades with a high volume of emergency events.
+- CFA will publish response time data on a quarterly basis for brigades with a high volume of emergency incidents.

-- CFA is committed to continual improvement, and will work to enhance our service delivery to ensure the community receives an optimal emergency response.
+- CFA is committed to continual improvement, and will work to enhance our service delivery to ensure the community receives an optimal response to emergency incidents.

 CFA Service Delivery